MicrosoftDocs/customer-insights/ci-docs/journeys/content-rewrite.md

 > The Content rewrite copilot is accessible only for texts that comprise a minimum of 10 words.
 If the text is shorter or empty, the Content rewrite copilot feature is disabled.

 > [!Tip]
-> You can also refresh just a selected portion of your paragraph instead of updating the whole paragraph.
-In order to do it, select the text you want to update, and then choose any of the copilot option: Get ideas, Tone, Shorten, Lengthen to modify your selected text.

-You have the option to refresh only a specific part of your paragraph instead of making changes to the entire paragraph.
+> You have the option to refresh only a specific part of your paragraph instead of making changes to the entire paragraph.
 To do this, follow these steps:
-1. Select the text you wish to update.
+> 1. Select the text you wish to update.
-1. Utilize any of the Copilot options: 'Get ideas,' 'Tone,' 'Shorten,' or 'Lengthen' to make modifications to the selected text.
+> 1. Utilize any of the Copilot options: 'Get ideas,' 'Tone,' 'Shorten,' or 'Lengthen' to make modifications to the selected text.

 > [!div class="mx-imgBorder"]
 > ![Copilot screenshot with selected editable text facility](media/selected-editable-text-facility.png "Copilot screenshot with selected editable text facility")